vishnuravi/stablematch/README.md

 # stablematch
-Stable Matching Algorithm for the Hospital/Residents Problem
+Stable Matching Algorithm for the Hospital-Residents Problem

+The Hospital-Resident problem involves finding stable matches between residents (doctors) and hospitals.
+This program uses an extended version of the Gale-Shapley algorithm, originally developed by Rob Irving.

 #To build
 ```